-- SpicyIP has been listed as the 8th most popular IP/IT blog in the world by Barry Sookman.
-It is the only Indian IP/IT blog to make it to this list.
+- SpicyIP was listed as the 8th most popular IP/IT blog in the world by Barry Sookman in 2013.
+It is the only Indian IP/IT blog that made it to this list.

 - Nobel Laureate Prof. Amartya Sen too has appreciated the blog for breaking down IP issues into accessible language, yet not losing its delicate nuances.

 - SpicyIP has been included by Lexis Nexis, the leading global legal publisher, as a top IP resource from India.

 - SpicyIP has been included as a top IP resource by the US Library of Congress.

 - SpicyIP has been included as a top patent blog in the ABA listings of blogs.

 - SpicyIP is constantly quoted as a leading resource on IP in India by many sources.
 Illustratively, it was featured in an article titled ‘Bloggers drive India’s IP Regime’ in the Business Standard, a leading business newspaper from India.

 “….
 As the [Indian] government went into a tizzy over reports that some yoga postures had been patented in the US, he [Shamnad Basheer] cleared the air by writing on his spicyipindia.blogspot.com that actually they were just some yoga accessories.
 These are just two instances of how bloggers are contributing to India’s transition to the new patent regime…”

 - SpicyIP posts are regularly picked up by other media sources and blogs.
 The IPKat, a leading IP blog from the UK notes:

 “The exciting and well -informed Spicy IP blog is one of the best things to have come out of India in a long time.
 It has a strong team of writers and a wealth of lively and controversial subject-matter to discuss.”